Defining Good Safety Culture in Aviation SMS

 - What objects, behaviors, and other root causes lead to hazard occurrence; and

-- What hazard looks like in operational environment.
+- What hazard looks like in an operational environment.

 All Employees Receive Initial and Recurring SMS Training